sergiopesch/mummy-daughter-bus-checker/README.md

 # Mum & Daughter Bus Checker

-A **mobile-friendly** web app for my wife for her to see which bus is best to catch near my house to take our daughter to nursery.

-This exaple is designed for quick, real-time updates on two bus stops and weather data.
+A **mobile-friendly** web app for my wife to see which bus is best to catch near my house to take our daughter to nursery combining real-time updates on two bus stops with weather data.

 <p align="center">
   <img src="assets/Screenshot.png"